-• Disciplinary actions as described in the Victoria College Code of Student Conduct in the Student Handbook.

-Campus Police and Security strictly enforce all laws and College Regulations pertaining to illegal drugs and alcoholic beverages on campus.
+- Disciplinary actions as described in the Victoria College Code of Student Conduct in the Student Handbook. - Prosecution as provided by state statutes.
+The Campus Security strictly enforces all laws and College Regulations pertaining to illegal drugs and alcoholic beverages on campus.